contentful/ui-extensions-sdk/README.md

 # Contentful Widget SDK Developer Preview

-The custom widgets API allows you to extend the [Contentful](https://www.contentful.com) Web Application's entry editor, so that you can build plugins that meet your specific content editing or content management needs.
+The UI Extensions API allows you to extend the [Contentful](https://www.contentful.com) Web Application's entry editor, so that you can build plugins that meet your specific content editing or content management needs.
 It operates on top of any of our current field types, and gives you the power to manipulate its data through an iframe where you can embed custom functionality, styling, integrations or workflows.

-The Widgets API is still in development and therefore it is not encouraged to use it to build business critical solutions as it is likely to change.
+The UI Extensions API is stable but remains under active development so please reach out to us if you intend to use it for business critical operations.
 The purpose of making it available early is to provide early access to upcoming features and make our roadmap more transparent to users, as well as to collect early feedback before releasing, and commiting to support, a brand new API.

+Every Contentful user has access to this feature, it is enabled by default, and all requirements to start using it are simply to follow the instructions contained here.

 This SDK overview introduces you to the concept of custom widgets and lists concrete usage examples.
 The actual [widget API documentation][api-ref]